sufone/nasheed/README.md

 - separate display of author from media playing, so its a autoplaying gallery, thus mention below the nashid who is the author. thus, have a separate card with different background with no elevation for nashid and author title
 - play button to pause when playing state, change shape to circle and lower elevation.

+## Done
+- Use anwar al khalaf font - add dua for authors

 ## Developing